 - 100% of the money raised by the community groups stays with them to benefit the community.

 SwineSong returned in 2022 to sell-out concerts at the Memorial Hall in Woodford in April, the Esk’s Somerset Civic Centre in June, the Stanthorpe Civic Centre in August and the Maleny Community Centre in October.
-Other Regional Queensland towns are now being considered.
+Other Regional Queensland towns are now being considered for 2023.
 Any ideas?